phalcon/documentation/docs/support-debug.md

 frameworks like Phalcon mainly use this class to encapsulate this functionality and provide information back to the developer or user.

-Despite being written in C, Phalcon executes methods in the PHP userland, providing the same debugging capabilities as other PHP-based frameworks offer.
+Phalcon executes methods in the PHP userland, providing the same debugging capabilities as other PHP-based frameworks offer.

 ## Constructor